rdeanar/yii2-file-processor/README.md

 If 'preview' set to false, 'crop' automatically set to false and will be very simple upload widget.
 If crop set to true, 'accept' option automatically set to 'image/*'.
 For single upload without crop, 'autoUpload' automatically set to true.

+To setup size of window and minimum size of crop area use `previewSize` property.
+Default is [200,200].

 You can access your images\files by: